 The MBB fit was performed using a Markov Chain Monte Carlo (MCMC) approach with 12000 iterations using the Python package \texttt{PyMC3}\footnote{\texttt{PyMC3} is available at: \url{https://docs.pymc.io/en/v3/}}.
 The derived $T_{\rm dust}$ for individual galaxies with a \textit{Herschel} counterpart are listed in Table \ref{table:gas}.
-For individual galaxies (three galaxies with \textit{Herschel} counterparts were fitted with MBB), their $T_{\rm dust}$ exhibit a large dispersion, i.e., $T_{\rm dust}$ = $37-69$ K, and only one ($T_{\rm dust}$ = 51 $\pm$ 2 K) is in agreement with the expected value from the redshift evolution in MS galaxies from the literature \citep{Schreiber2018c}.
+For individual galaxies (three galaxies with \textit{Herschel} counterparts were fitted with MBB), their $T_{\rm dust}$ exhibit a large dispersion, that is, $T_{\rm dust}$ = $37-69$ K, and only one ($T_{\rm dust}$ = 51 $\pm$ 2 K) is in agreement with the expected value from the redshift evolution in MS galaxies from the literature \citep{Schreiber2018c}.
 The fitting results are also shown in Figs.~\ref{Fig:SED1} and \ref{Fig:SED2}.
-Considering that only three OFGs have $T_{\rm dust}$ values, we will not go deeper into the discussion of individual galaxies.
-We will instead have further discussion on the stacked optically-dark/faint samples later in $\S$\ref{figure_gas}.
+Considering that only three OFGs have $T_{\rm dust}$ values, we do not go deeper into the discussion of individual galaxies.
+Instead, we further discuss the stacked optically dark/faint samples in $\S$\ref{figure_gas}.